Universal Bulb/Dimmer Test Tool

 I strongly recommend using this contraption only together with an RCCB (residual-current circuit breaker) in order to improve the operational safety.

 EYE PROTECTION: Staring into a brightly illuminated bulb can damage your eyesight.
 When comparing the brightness of different lamps, I strongly recommend using eye protection.
 I tried very dark tinted glasses for use when welding, but they are somewhat greenishly coloured, and therefor might negatively impact the result of the comparison.
-However I guess that glasses used for watching solar eclipses could be used without this drawback.
+I also once tried glasses used for watching solar eclipses but had to realize that they are too dark to be helpful.